Z3bzi/usv_package/README.md

 For a detailed guide on using both arm control methods, see **`matlab_control_guide.md`**.

 ## Setup and Usage
-This project requires [buoyancy_plugin](https://github.com/Z3bzi/buoyancy_plugin) for realistic USV hydrodynamics in Gazebo.
+This project requires [buoyancy_plugin](https://github.com/Z3bzi/buoyancy_plugin) for simulated hydrodynamics in Gazebo.

 ### 1. Build the Workspace